• Share this on:

 Major pants manufacturing countries such as Bangladesh, Pakistan, Cambodia and Vietnam are GSP (General Scheme of Preferences: reducing or removing import duties) countries with a clear focus on volume business.
 China used to be solely focused on volume orders, but has developed into a design- and innovation-driven sourcing destination.

-Table 2: Competing countries
+Table 2: Competing manufacturing countries in pants and trousers

 Tips:

-• Study the countries you are competing with, compare their strengths and weaknesses to yours and advertise the competitive advantages of doing business with you.
+• Study the countries you are competing with, compare their strengths and weaknesses to yours, and advertise the competitive advantages of doing business with you.
 Besides GSP, consider factors such as distance to Europe, ease of doing business and transparency.

 • Check the freely accessible CSR Risk Check database to discover the social and environmental risks associated with apparel production in different countries, including your own.
-Use this information to mitigate risks and to advertise the advantages of sourcing in your country.
+Use this information to mitigate risks and advertise the advantages of sourcing in your country.

-• Check if and how other countries benefit from the Generalised Scheme of Preferences on the EU’s website on international trade.
+• Find out if and how other countries benefit from the Generalised Scheme of Preferences on the EU’s website on international trade.

 Which companies are you competing with?

 Konsey Textile in Turkey offers a wide range of knitted and woven apparel items for men, women and children.
-The company is known for its design input and flexibility, all combined with speedy delivery.
+The company is known for its design input and flexibility, combined with fast delivery.
 Konsey specifically advertises its low minimum order quantities and its use of organic cotton and bamboo in many of its products.

 Tips: